gitpython-developers/GitPython/doc/source/tutorial.rst

 Advanced Repo Usage
 ===================

 And of course, there is much more you can do with this type, most of the following will be explained in greater detail in specific tutorials.
-Don't worry if you don't understand some of these examples right away, as they may require a thorough understanding of gits inner workings.
+Don't worry if you don't understand some of these examples right away, as they may require a thorough understanding of git's inner workings.

 Query relevant repository paths ...